Israeli disengagement from the Gaza Strip: Compensation and resettlement

 According to an Israeli committee of inquiry, the government failed to properly implement its compensation plans.
 By April 2006, only minimal compensation (approximately $10,000) had been paid to families to survive until they obtained new jobs, which was difficult for most people, considering that most of the newly unemployed were middle-aged and lost the agricultural resources that were their livelihood.
 Those seeking compensation also had to negotiate legal and bureaucratic hurdles.

-This criticism received further support from State Comptroller Micha Lindenstrauss's, report, which determined that the treatment of the evacuees was a "big failure" and pointed out many shortcomings.
+This criticism received further support from State Comptroller Micha Lindenstrauss's report, which determined that the treatment of the evacuees was a "big failure" and pointed out many shortcomings.

 By 2007, 56.8% of evacuees had found jobs, 22.3% were unemployed and seeking work, and 31.2% of evacuees were unemployed and living off government benefits rather than seeking work.
 The average monthly salary among the evacuees was NIS 5,380 (about $1,281), a slight rise of 2.1 percent from the average salary the year before.
 This was, however, a sharp drop of 39% from the settlers' average monthly income before the disengagement.
 The average salary among evacuees was lower than the general average, as compared to above average before the disengagement.
 In addition to a drop in salary, the evacuees also suffered a drop in their standard of living due to the increased price of goods and services in their places of residence as compared to the settlements.
+In 2010 a bill was introduced in the Knesset providing a basic pension to business owners whose businesses collapsed.
+By August 2014, unemployment among evacuees had dropped to 18%.

 Following the disengagement, settlers were temporarily relocated to hotels, sometimes for as long as half a year, before moving to mobile homes as temporary housing known as 'caravillas', before they could build proper homes.
 By June 2014, about 60% of evacuees were still living in these caravillas.
 Only 40% had moved to permanent housing, although construction of permanent settlements for the evacuees continues to progress.
 By July 2014, eleven towns for the evacuees had been completed with the expellees joining ten additional towns.
 Many of the permanent settlements under construction were given names reminiscent of the former Gaza settlements.
-By August 2014, unemployment among evacuees had dropped to 18%.
-In 2010 a bill was introduced in the Knesset providing a basic pension to business owners whose businesses collapsed.
+The primary destinations for relocation included: Nitzan & Nitzan Bet, Bnei Dekalim (by evacuees from Neve Dekalim), Yad Binyamin, Ganei Tal, Netzer Hazani, Karmei Katif, Neta, Shomriya, Tene Omarim, Bnei Netzarim (by evacuees from Netzarim) and Naveh.